The importance of sugar in ice cream

 Karo Light Corn Syrup

 Karo Light Corn Syrup behaves in a similar way to Invert Sugar.
-However it's significantly less sweeter.
-It's also much easier to get your hands on the Invert Sugar!
-However, it does have a slightly metallic taste so it needs to be used in moderation with lighter flavors.
+However, it's significantly less sweet.
+It's also much easier to get your hands on than Invert Sugar in the US!
+However, it does have a slightly metallic taste, so it needs to be used in moderation with lighter flavors.

 Honey

 Honey is acts like a flavored invert sugar.
 Because basically, that's what it is!
-It's very sweet and often strongly flavored so we need to be careful how much we use.
-But it's great fun to experiment with different types and flavors of honey in ice cream.
+It's very sweet and often strongly flavored, so we need to be careful how much we use.
+But it's fun to experiment with different types and flavors of honey in ice cream.

 Getting the proportions right